-Which is also as long as I’ve lived in Italy.
-Luckily we’re both equally behind schedule.
-Their mega coffee shop/roastery opened here last week, and I’ll admit I stood in a line, mostly full of Italian families on the last weekend of summer holidays, for 45 minutes just to see what the deal was.
+Which also happens to be exactly as long as I’ve lived in Italy.
+(Luckily we’re both equally behind schedule.)
+Starbucks’ mega-coffee shop/roastery opened here in Milan last week.
+I’m willing to admit I stood in a line, mostly full of Italian families on the last weekend of summer holidays, for 45 minutes just to see what the deal was.

 As you may know, espresso is from Italy.
 Because I love doing this kind of research, here’s the briefest history: The plant is from Ethiopia.
 Coffee as a drink was probably invented in Yemen, but Italy was the first major adopter of coffee in Europe, thanks to the Venetian Republic’s trade with the Middle East and North Africa.
 This was in the 1600s.
 And espresso – the machine for making coffee more quickly – was invented in Torino in the late 1800’s and perfected in Milan throughout the 1900s.
 (Smithsonian has a solid history of the machine, if you’re interested.)

 Of course having colonies in coffee-producing Ethiopia didn’t hurt the Italian taste for coffee.

 Lost in one of my research rabbit-holes, I read that production and export of coffee beans shot up during the brief, Italian-Fascist colonization there.